For China Mobile, 4G and next iPhone key to unlocking Apple demand

-HONG KONG China Mobile Ltd (0941.HK) said it plans to spend 41.7 billion yuan developing 4G technology this year, hoping to tap pent-up demand for Apple Inc (AAPL.O) smartphones as it gets an iPhone model that will finally run on its network.
+HONG KONG China Mobile Ltd said it plans to spend 41.7 billion yuan ($6.7 billion) developing 4G technology this year, hoping to tap pent-up demand for Apple Inc smartphones as it gets an iPhone model that will finally run on its network.

 The world's largest mobile carrier - with more than twice as many subscribers as there are people in the United States - already has more than 10 million of its customers owning an iPhone even though the gadget doesn't properly work with the Chinese firm's homegrown TD-SCDMA 3G technology, which is not compatible with global technologies.